Skip to main content

 Pothos plants are flexible with the amount of sunlight they need to survive.
 A pothos does well in both low-light and indirect bright light conditions.
 However, the colors of the plant may differ based on the type of lighting it receives.

-Because pothos like varying levels of light, you can place them in different spaces in your home, such as a bathroom that gets indirect light or in a window that gets a good amount of bright, indirect sunlight.
+Because pothos like varying levels of light, you can place them in different spaces in your home, such as a bathroom that gets indirect light or a window that gets a good amount of bright, indirect sunlight.

 How long can pothos live?